oneminch/Notes/Object-Oriented Programming.md

 rivian.battery.describeSize();
 ```

+> [!note]
+> In Java, when an instance of a subclass is created, an instance of parent class is also created implicitly which is referred by `super` reference variable.

 ### Encapsulation

 - Can be expressed in two ways:
     - Ability to *encapsulate* state (attributes) and behavior (methods) into a single unit - an object.
     - Ability of an object to hide parts of its internal workings from external code.
+        - e.g. using access modifiers
+- **Benefits**
+    - Control over data
+    - Easy to test

 ## Composition